 Contributing: Mat Collins (Hadley Centre)

-Role: to work with other WPs in implementing uncertainty analyses and prediction systems and to conduct novel uncertainty analysis climate variables for AR5.
+Role: worked with other WPs in implementing uncertainty analyses and prediction systems and to conduct novel uncertainty analysis climate variables for AR5.